 Born in California and raised in Athens, Greece, Joanna speaks five languages and has a Bachelor of Science in Physics from the University of Greece.
 Continuing her studies in her native California as a NATO Fellow and a University of California President’s Fellow, Joanna earned a Master of Science in Geophysics and her PhD in Geological Sciences while she was awarded the “Outstanding Teaching Award”.
 Funded by NSF and LLNL, she also earned an additional Master’s in Environmental Science and Management studying the decommissioning of offshore oil platforms for which she also held a three-day conference involving all stakeholders.
 Joanna has further received her Gemology Diploma (FGA / GIA) and consults on gemstone appraising while currently working on her Virginia Teaching Licensure.

-Dr. Athanasopoulos Owen has been associated with the Department of State since 2001, living in Argentina, SriLanka, and Venezuela.
-She has been the President of the Associates of the American Foreign Service Worldwide (AAFSW) since August 2016 and the AAFSW Fundraising Chair since December 2016.
-Her involvement with the Department of State helps Dr. Athanasopoulos Owen explore her interests in how education, population size, and geo-cultural-politics affect environmental international policy and strategies, development projects worldwide, and practices implemented around the world regarding energy resources, the climate, and waste management.
+Dr. Joanna Athanasopoulos Owen has been associated with the Department of State since 2001, living in Argentina, SriLanka, and Venezuela.
+Her involvement with the Department of State allows her to explore how education, population size, and geo-cultural politics affect environmental international policy and strategies, development projects worldwide, and practices implemented around the world regarding energy resources, the climate, and waste management.